Academic Advising Center

 However, after students are admitted they may not register

-until they pay their admissions deposit and moved to student status in
+until they pay their admissions deposit and are moved to student status in

 the system.
 Although advisors will schedule students